12 Gym & Fitness Website Design Examples (2026)

 How to build your gym website

-Lead with your culture, not your equipment.
+1. Lead with your culture, not your equipment.
 Your homepage headline should tell a visitor what kind of gym this is and who it’s for.
-“Born From Resolve” (Ethos) and “your body is the boss” (EVERYBODY) communicate more than any amenity list.
+“Born From Resolve” (Ethos) and “your body is the boss” (EVERYBODY) say more than an amenity list.

-If you’re still in the naming phase, our gym business name guide has 500+ ideas organized by positioning strategy.
+If you’re still in the naming phase, our gym business name guide has 500+ ideas organized by positioning strategy, or browse women’s gym names for women-only facilities.

 Key Takeaways

-- Put a free trial, guest pass, or money-back guarantee above the fold.
-The best-converting gym sites (Nosotros, Studeo) reduce the financial risk of the first visit to zero.
+• Put a free trial, guest pass, or money-back guarantee above the fold.
+The best-converting gym sites like Nosotros reduce the financial risk of the first visit to zero.

-- Show your actual staff with real photos, roles, and bios.
-Ethos Athletic Club's categorized team page is the gold standard for building trust before a prospect walks in.
+• Show your actual staff with real photos, roles, and bios.
+Ethos Athletic Club's categorized team page is a good model for building trust before a prospect walks in.

-- Pair named member testimonials with your sign-up CTA.
-Studeo's location pages combine specific member results with a free trial offer, which is the most effective conversion combo we found.
+• Pair named member testimonials with your sign-up CTA.
+Specific member results next to a free trial offer reinforce each other.

 How we picked these sites